 Chiropractors offer a wide assortment of treatments designed to address neck pain and back pain, which is very common among those who have been in motor vehicle accidents.
 One of the most commonly known chiropractic treatments is your standard adjustment.

-Adjustments are the bread and butter of the chiropractic industry and are among the most common treatments sought whenever one is experiencing neck pain, back pain, injured ligaments, musculoskeletal issues, sprains, or whiplash.
-Another treatment avenue chiropractic offers include temperature therapy.
-In addition, chiropractic clinics will also offer massage therapy.
+Spinal adjustments are the bread and butter of the chiropractic industry.
+They are among the most common treatments sought whenever experiencing neck pain, back pain, injured ligaments, musculoskeletal issues, sprains, or whiplash.

-However, perhaps the most valuable chiropractic options are only available to those clinics that staff a medical doctor amongst their specialists.
+However, perhaps the most valuable chiropractic options are only available to those clinics that staff a medical doctor among their specialists.

-You may be required to obtain x-rays, depending on the types of injuries.
-If you had an emergency room visit, this information can be obtained by your attorney from the doctor on your behalf.
+You may be required to obtain x-rays, depending on the type of injury.
+If you had an emergency room visit, your attorney could obtain this information from the doctor on your behalf.

 Chiropractic care can be an excellent avenue for recovery following a severe injury.
 That alone has made it a common first stop following an injury and a standard treatment cited during personal injury claim negotiations.